tomik-z-cech/PP1-Cibo-Fresco/README.md

 [Back to Table of content](https://github.com/tomik-z-cech/PP1-Cibo-Fresco#2table-of-content)

 ### **Favicon**
 - Every HTML document in this project is equipped with Favicon.
 This is to ease navigation for user in case of more tabs opened.
-Picture of *pizza slice* was selected asfavicon.
+Picture of *pizza slice* was selected as Favicon.

 *Appendix 6 - Favicon*